 These activities are perfect for older kids, too.

-Physical Activities Toddlers Love for Hours of Toddler Fun
+44 Activities to Tire Out Toddlers for Hours of Toddler Fun

 This post contains affiliate links.